kartik2112/MeraCaar/README.md

 # MeraCaar

 This website is used for interacting with a generic car and getting a detailed view of the selected component.
 The data has been compiled from various sites.
 This data can also be accessed through a list of components whose data is present.
 The Angular app is hosted on Firebase, the data is requested via AJAX Requests to the NodeJs App [here](https://github.com/kartik2112/MeraCaarServer) which is hosted on Heroku.
+This web service has been published at: [Mera Caar API | Programmable Web](https://www.programmableweb.com/api/mera-caar) and the interface details can be found at [MeraCaar Server API Details](https://kartik2112.github.io/MeraCaarServer/).
 The database used is AWS RDS's MySQL database.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.6.8.